Minnesota vs. Bowling Green NCAA Football Odds, Plays and Insights | September 25, 2021

 - Minnesota has one win against the spread in three games this season.

-- Minnesota's games this year have eclipsed the over/under two times in three opportunities (66.7%).
+- Minnesota's games this year have hit the over two times in three opportunities (66.7%).

-- Minnesota is 1-2 against the spread and 2-1 overall this season when the team puts up more than 23.3 points.
+- When Minnesota scores more than 23.3 points, it is 1-2 against the spread and 2-1 overall.

-- Minnesota is 1-1 against the spread and 1-1 overall when the team amasses over 349 yards.
+- In games that Minnesota totals over 349 yards, the team is 1-1 against the spread and 1-1 overall.

-- This year, the Golden Gophers have two turnovers, three fewer than the Falcons have takeaways (5).

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook.